getzlab/rnaseqc/README.md

       -t[TAG...], --tag=[TAG...]
 Filter out reads with the specified tag.

-      --chimeric-tag=[TAG]              Reads maked with the specified tag will be labeled as Chimeric.
+      --chimeric-tag=[TAG]              Reads marked with the specified tag will be labeled as Chimeric.
 Defaults to 'mC' for compatibility with STAR